honeycombio/example-greeting-service/README.md

 All of these statements are true!

+### Running

+There is a `Tiltfile` to run these services on a local host using https://tilt.dev/ - after installing Tilt, running `tilt up` should spin up all of the services.

 ### Tips

 For go services, use the go modules file to replace our beeline (and optionally the opentelemetry-sdk) with a copy on your local machine, so you can test in-progress changes: